BIRA: A Spherical Bistatic Radar Reflectivity Measurement System: Summary

 \section{Summary}

 In this paper, we introduced our \glsfirst{bira} measurement system, which extends the \glsfirst{vista}~\cite{hein23_roe_vista} with two universal mechanical positioners.
-Together with \gls{dut} rotation by the turntable, independent illumination and observation angles of both more than a hemisphere (0 to 360\textdegree{} azimuth, 0 to 114\textdegree{} co-elevation) are realized with sub-millimeter accuracy.
+Together with target rotation by the turntable, independent illumination and observation angles of both more than a hemisphere (0 to 360\textdegree{} azimuth, 0 to 114\textdegree{} co-elevation) are realized with sub-millimeter accuracy.
 This comprehensive upgrade was inaugurated in 2023 and addresses the requirements of research for 6G and beyond in the upcoming decades~\cite{shatov24_access_jrc,rosemann24jcas_JCAS6G,ITU2022,ITU2023}.
-Although motivated by and named after bistatic radar, i.e., \gls{isac}, our \gls{bira} system is entirely use-case agnostic and includes a variety of features useful for 3D antenna pattern measurements up to the sub-THz frequency range.
+Although motivated by and named after bistatic radar, i.e., \gls{isac}, our \gls{bira} system is entirely use-case agnostic and includes a variety of features useful for 3-dimensional antenna pattern measurements up to the sub-THz frequency range.

-\Gls{bira} is a modular spherical positioning system for \glspl{dut} up to the size of a passenger car.
+\Gls{bira} is a modular spherical positioning system for radar targets up to the size of a passenger car.
 Either positioner can be installed and used independently and reversibly.
 A universal probe flange, power supply, integrated microwave cabling and \gls{lo} distribution, and generic low-level \gls{api} support almost arbitrary payloads and ensure future upgradability.
 A digital twin ensures the safe operation of the positioners, facilitates measurement planning for researchers, and accelerates software development.

 Currently available microwave probes include coaxial frequency converters for parallel, dual-polarized measurements up to 50\,GHz and linearly polarized waveguide converters for almost continuous signal coverage up to 260\,GHz.
-All probes are baseband agnostic and compatible with a monolithic \gls{vna} as well as distributed \gls{sdr} transceivers.
+All probes are baseband agnostic and compatible with an integrated \gls{vna} as well as distributed \gls{sdr} transceivers.

 \Gls{bira} is a bistatic reflectivity measurement facility suitable for extended \gls{isac} research.
 It is one of only two installations with at least four spherical degrees of freedom, which is the minimum required for fully bistatic reflectivity measurements.
 Secondly and more importantly, \gls{bira} employs distributed \gls{sdr} transceivers, while other installations use \glspl{vna}~\cite{sota_biancha_2010,sota_biancha_2016,biancha_www,sota_cactus,sota_babi,sota_emsl_sieber_1992,emsl_www,sota_lamp_tian_2021,lamp_www} with theoretically zero instantaneous bandwidth, restricting their applicability to the reflectivity of stationary objects.
 In contrast, the instantaneous bandwidth of the \gls{sdr} tranceivers (up to 4\,GHz) enables dynamic \gls{isac} measurements with superior range resolution of up to 3.75\,cm. \Gls{bira} provides novel and highly relevant experimental access to the bistatic radar reflectivity of extended objects and antenna characterization up to the sub-THz range.